“1 in every 3 women will experience a pelvic floor disorder during their lifetime” Elvie

 Stress urinary incontinence is widely discussed in the Pregnant and Post-Partum populations.
 However, it is not as commonly known that bladder symptoms can arise at a much younger age, with a particular correlation with female athletes and high impact sports.
 Due to repetitive impact creating increased intra-abdominal pressure, greater forces are placed upon the abdomen, pelvic floor and bladder neck, which can create leakages during exercise.

 For women entering Menopause, Women’s Health Physiotherapy can add valuable support, whether or not they have previously had children.
 As oestrogen levels drop, it’s important to continue low impact exercise for bone and muscle health.
 Muscle strength can decline during this phase, and we can help reverse this by creating specific, individualized exercise programmes and guiding you safely through them.
-Pilates is a great low impact option, as it’s a highly effective whole-body workout that’s kind to the joints, but still improves stability, balance, posture, muscle strength and endurance – and in particular, core and pelvic floor strengthening, Frequent weight-bearing exercise on a weekly basis can also help to monitor oestrogen levels and manage symptoms experienced throughout menopause.
+Pilates is a great low impact option for women’s pelvic floor health, as it’s a highly effective whole-body workout that’s kind to the joints, but still improves stability, balance, posture, muscle strength and endurance – and in particular, core and pelvic floor strengthening, Frequent weight-bearing exercise on a weekly basis can also help to monitor oestrogen levels and manage symptoms experienced throughout menopause.